telerik/blazor-ui/common/razor-components/readme.md

 # Blazor Components in an ASP.NET Core Razor Page - Razor Components Scenario

-This example shows how you can use Blazor components in a Razor page.
+These examples show how you can use Blazor components in Razor pages and MVC views.

 Here are the key points (comments in the code offer more details):
 * You must include a reference to Server-side Blazor packages.
 In this sample, they come as dependencies to the Telerik UI for Blazor package.